LinkStackOrg/LinkStack/README.md

 ## Installation

 ### Downloading and installing steps:
-* **[Download](https://github.com/linkstackorg/linkstack/releases)** the latest release of LinkStack and simply place the folder 'littlelink' or the contents of this folder in the root directory of your website.
+* **[Download](https://github.com/linkstackorg/linkstack/releases)** the latest release of LinkStack and simply place the folder 'linkstack' or the contents of this folder in the root directory of your website.

 ### That's it!
 No coding no command line setup just plug and play.